Meet the Team at CultureSonar

 Holden McNeely writes and performs in a sketch comedy group called Murderfist in New York City, and he assures you that they’re as crude and vulgar as they sound.
 When he’s not on stage covered in fake blood for cheep laughs, he’s singing in his band The Cowmen, screaming at a microphone on the weekly podcast The Round Table of Gentlemen, or streaming video games on Twitch with his girlfriend Lexe.
 He’d like to send a shout out to his fan club the Holdenators.
 HOLDENATORS HOOOOOOOO!
 Website: holdenmcneely.com Twitter: @holdenators Twitch: holdenatorsho

-Ovidiu Boar is a passionate music fan and writer in hope that someday he’ll be able to make a living from his articles.
-He’s also a full-time dreamer and doesn’t like to refer to himself in the third person.
+Ovidiu Boar is a passionate music fan and writer looking to turn this hobby into a living.
 His tastes cover multiple genres such as rock, pop, hip-hop, soul, funk or metal, and he’s always open to new artists.
-You can also go over to his blog at www.tangledupinmusic.wordpress.com and tell him why his opinions are wrong.
+He also doesn’t like referring to himself in the third person.
+You can go over to his blog at https://tangledupinmusic.com and tell him why his opinions are wrong.
+Or you can follow him on Twitter at @BoarOvidiu.

 Brian Steele is a writer living in Los Angeles.
 He’s written and produced boatloads of comedy content for companies such as Funny Or Die, My Damn Channel, FreMantleMedia, Comic-Con HQ and TruTV.
 His byline has appeared on IFC.com, Splitsider, and The Interrobang.
 You can check out his work at HoltandSteele.com.